gosikape/HabitsTrackerFront/README.md

 ## Challenges

-The project is in an early stage and it will be surely still develop.
-Nevertheless I learned a lot while building it and hope to learn a lot more.
+The project is in an early stage and will be subject for further development.
+Nevertheless I learned a lot while building it and looking forward to learning much more.

 ## Bootstrapped with Create React App